rcmaniac25/stethoscope/Docs/Tasks.md

 - Make library threadsafe
     - Switch from iterators to Rx
 		- Actual log storage
+			- Storage types
+			- Switch to IQbservable
+			- Make it easy and flexible to use...
 	- Update/extend Nunit to support Rx
-- Reread logs to see if there are any notes that were missed and should be added as tasks
 - Stat gathering and benchmarks (either with an API or just rigging it to get me stats remove the code after)
 - Acquire bigger logs (I'm testing on like a 6 line file...
 I have files in the GB range, but that might be too big for now, so I need something smaller.
 Note: can't post these...)
     - See how long these take to parse, and see where we can speed up processing (background threads?
 Queues?)